-SMT continues to meet regularly, and the Board of Management and its committees continue to meet to schedule.
+SMT and ELT continue to meet regularly, and the Board of Management and its committees continue to meet to schedule.
+A weekly report of SMT deliberations is sent to all Board members, Board members have access to the dashboard (see above).